Modeling Variable

 DimSS.Item(1).SelectAll;

-// Get empty matrix of variable values
+// Get empty variable data matrix

 Mat := Des.Execute(DimSS);